nathfred/eth-expense-splitter/README.md

-# ETH Expense Splitter
+# ETH Expense Splitter by nathfred

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

 ⚙️ Built using NextJS, RainbowKit, Foundry/Hardhat, Wagmi, Viem, and Typescript.